parker-howell/parker-howell.github.io/docs/notes/econ607.md

 We would need an implausibly high level of risk aversion to make this 7% difference plausible.

-Potential (incomplete) solution: Myopic Loss Aversion
+Potential (incomplete) solutions: Habit Formation, Myopic Loss Aversion

 ### Model Lucas Asset Pricing (Trees)